jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

 (2) Where under subsection (1) the Minister relieves the Chief of Defence Force of responsibility for any function, the Minister shall impose that responsibility on some other member of the Defence Force; and that officer shall be and remain responsible to the Minister for the performance of that function until relieved of that responsibility by the Minister.

 ### 27 Defence Force Orders
-(1) In performing the functions and duties and exercising the powers of the Chief of Defence Force, the Chief of Defence Force may from time to time, for the purposes of this Act, issue and promulgate Defence Force Orders, not inconsistent with this Act, the Armed Forces Discipline Act 1971, or any other enactment.
+(1) In performing the functions and duties and exercising the powers of the Chief of Defence Force, the Chief of Defence Force may from time to time, for the purposes of this Act, issue Defence Force Orders, not inconsistent with this Act, the Armed Forces Discipline Act 1971, or any other enactment.
-(2) Any officer or person duly authorised by the Chief of Defence Force, either by name or appointment, may issue and promulgate Defence Force Orders.
+(2) Any officer or person duly authorised by the Chief of Defence Force, either by name or appointment, may issue Defence Force Orders.
 (3) The production of a document that purports to be a copy of a Defence Force Order and that includes a copy of the signature of the Chief of Defence Force, or of any officer or other person duly authorised by the Chief of Defence Force to sign such copies, shall, in the absence of proof to the contrary, be sufficient evidence of the order in all courts and proceedings and for all other purposes.
 (4) Subject to subsection (5), every order issued under this section shall come into force on such date as may be specified in the order, being the date of the order or any other date after the date on which it was issued.
 (5) Any order issued under this section relating to terms and conditions of service of members of the Armed Forces and conferring benefits on any such members may have effect from a date before the date of the issue of the order.

+### 27A Application of Legislation Act 2019 to Defence Force Orders
+(1) A Defence Force Order under section 27 is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless the order applies only to 1 or more named persons.
+(2) A Defence Force Order that is secondary legislation commences in accordance with section 27(4), even if it is not yet published.

 ### 28 Chiefs of Service
 (1) The Governor-General in Council may from time to time appoint any officer of the Royal New Zealand Navy to be Chief of Navy, who shall hold such rank as the Governor-General in Council may determine, and who shall—